Pidgin (software): History

+Pidgin 3.0.0 Experimental 1, a preview release of Pidgin 3 versioned as 2.90, was announced and subsequently released on December 31, 2024 after many years of development.
+It was shipped with IRC support, with more protocols being expected to be added in future versions.
+In April 2025, version 2.91, a second preview release of Pidgin 3, was released.

 Features

 Pidgin provides a graphical front-end for libpurple using GTK+.
 Libpurple supports many instant-messaging protocols.

 Pidgin supports multiple operating systems, including Windows and many Unix-like systems such as Linux, the BSDs, and AmigaOS.
-It is included by default in the operating systems Tails and Xubuntu.
+It is included by default in the operating systems Tails, Trisquel and Xubuntu.

 Pluggability

 The program is designed to be extended with plugins.
 Plugins are often written by third-party developers.
 They can be used to add support for protocols, which is useful for those such as Skype or Discord which have licensing issues (however, the users' data and interactions are still subject to their policies and eavesdropping).
 They can also add other significant features.
 For example, the "Off-the-Record Messaging" (OTR) plugin provides end-to-end encryption.

 The TLS encryption system is pluggable, allowing different TLS libraries to be easily substituted.
 GnuTLS is the default, and NSS is also supported.
 Some operating systems' ports, such as OpenBSD's, choose to use OpenSSL or LibreSSL by default instead.